huggingface/datasets/docs/source/add_dataset.rst

 The :func:`nlp.DatasetBuilder._generate_examples` is in charge of reading the data files for a split and yielding examples with the format specified in the ``features`` set in :func:`nlp.DatasetBuilder._info`.

-The input arguments of :func:`nlp.DatasetBuilder._generate_examples` are defined by the :obj:`gen_kwargs` dictionnary returned by the :func:`nlp.DatasetBuilder._split_generator` method we detailed above.
+The input arguments of :func:`nlp.DatasetBuilder._generate_examples` are defined by the :obj:`gen_kwargs` dictionary returned by the :func:`nlp.DatasetBuilder._split_generator` method we detailed above.

 Here again, let's take the simple example of the `squad dataset loading script <https://github.com/huggingface/nlp/tree/master/datasets/squad/squad.py>`__: